Next Generation Air Transportation System: Pandemic

 The FAA took steps to protect its workforce from and limit exposure to the novel coronavirus that causes COVID-19, including the use of maximum telework.
 Because implementation cannot entirely be accomplished remotely, the pandemic slowed the progress of NextGen.

 Criticism

+The challenges of a large-scale NAS modernization effort are plenty, which leads to a fair share of criticism despite the best intentions of the FAA and other organizations involved in NextGen.